How long should I visit New Zealand for?

 These time frames are good for a “best of the best” tour or a “bucket list” trip for people who have always wanted to visit New Zealand and travel in a little comfort.

 Don’t forget about the day or two for travel to New Zealand (we don’t want you to miss anything) and make sure to have a good plan with alternatives in case of changes in the weather.

 If you’re short on time and want to leave the driving to someone else, why not join a tour and spend your vacation in style?

-We're MoaTrek and we've been showing visitors around New Zealand on our small group tours since 1971 and over the years have learned quite a few tricks about how to help people make the most of their time Down Under.
+We're MoaTrek and we've been showing visitors around New Zealand on our small group New Zealand tours for seniors since 1971 and over the years have learned quite a few tricks about how to help people make the most of their time Down Under.

 We started off pitching tents and cooking out under the stars, but nowadays our tours our a bit more comfortable, with 4-star accommodation, small friendly groups, great food and wine plus of course expert Kiwi Guides to take care of you every step of the way.